ztialo/Arm-Simulation/README.md

 # Arm Simulation Environment Set Up
-This repository is designed for setting up an environment for training robotics arm to grab objects in Isaac Sim.
-The goal is to guide through developers to design their own task for the arm to train using examples files.
+This repository is designed for setting up an environment for training robotics arms to grab objects in Isaac Sim.
+The goal is to guide developers to design their own task for the arm to train using example files.

 ## Getting Started

 ### 1. Clone the Repository
-Suggesting cloning the repository in the same directory of your IsaacLab folder
+Suggest cloning the repository in the same directory as your IsaacLab folder

 ```
 git@github.com:ztialo/Arm-Simulation.git